bhavanki/lasa/README.md

     daemon httpd
     file exists /etc/something.conf

-Put one check per file in your configuration directory.
+Put one check per line in each file in your configuration directory.
+Lines starting with #, empty lines, and blank lines are skipped.
 Naming a file with the suffix ".off" will turn it off, i.e., get it skipped.